Aman1337g/Python-notes-and-codes/README.md

 If I ask you to calculate 5+6, you will immediately say 11.
 How about 23453453 X 56456?

-You will start searching for a calculator or jump to a new tab to calculate the same.
+You will start searching for a calculator or jump to a new tab to calculate the same. <br>
 This 100 days of code series will help you learn python from starting to the end.
 We will start from 0 and by the time we end this course, I promise you will be a Job ready Python developer!

 ## What is Python?